Quick answer

 Top verdicts

-- Chops Lobster Bar: Offering the best of both land and sea, Chops is a Buckhead staple renowned for its prime steaks and decadent seafood selection in a vibrant setting.
+- Chops Lobster Bar: Those who want the best of both land and sea, in a lively and sophisticated environment.

 The city's affinity for quality beef traces back to its roots as a transportation hub and a center for Southern hospitality, where a hearty meal has always been a cornerstone of gathering and celebration.
 This tradition has evolved, embracing both classic preparations and innovative approaches.